• Disease Overview

 Signs & Symptoms

 Weakness usually begins in the legs and spreads to the arms and body.
-Sometimes it spreads to the breathing muscles, face and throat.
-In up to a quarter of people with GBS, the breathing muscles become so weak as to need temporary support of respiration on a breathing machine.
-Feelings of tingling, pins and needles, and numbness (loss of feeling) are common.
+Sometimes it spreads to the face, throat and breathing muscles.
+In up to a quarter of people with GBS, the breathing muscles become so weak that a breathing machine (respirator) is needed.
+Tingling feelings, pins and needles, and numbness (loss of feeling) are common.
 These are due to damage to the sensory nerves that signal feeling from the skin and joints.
 The abnormal feelings are usually worst in the feet and hands.
-The tingling may be painful and the muscles may also hurt.
-The symptoms usually worsen for the first two weeks but the progression may last as little as one day or as long as four weeks.
+The tingling may be painful, and the muscles may hurt.
+The symptoms usually worsen for the first two weeks, but progression may last as little as one day or as long as four weeks.
 Symptoms usually affect both sides of the body equally.

 Most people only have symptoms in their arms and legs but severely affected people have more serious symptoms.
 They may have difficulty swallowing and become breathless.
 They may become unable to empty their bladder and bowel.
 Their pulse may go too fast or too slow and the blood pressure may rise too high or fall too low.
-Modern medical and nursing care can cope with all these problems as explained below.
+Modern medical and nursing care can cope with all these problems.

 Symptoms vary widely.
 Some people only develop mild weakness not affecting walking and lasting only a few weeks.
 Others become completely paralyzed so that they cannot even move their eyes.
 Improvement typically starts days to several weeks after the worst has been reached and people go on improving for several months.
 About 20% of patients still have disability for more than a year, for instance needing aids to walk.
 In people left with severe weakness, slow improvement continues for two or more years.